Objective frequentist uncertainty quantification for atmospheric CO$_2$ retrievals: Variable importance and effect of additional constraints on interval length

 \section{Variable importance and effect of additional constraints on interval length}

-As demonstrated in the previous section, the proposed frequentist method has good coverage performance, but the intervals are longer in comparison to the existing operational retrieval method.
+As demonstrated in the previous section, the proposed frequentist method has good coverage performance, but the intervals are longer than in the operational retrieval method.
 In this section, we consider different variants of the proposed method to improve the interval length.

-It is worth noting that the underlying inference problem is defined by (i) the forward operator, which in the linearized approximation is simply the forward matrix $\bm{K}$, (ii) the functional of interest, which for linear functionals is parameterized by the weight vector $\bm{h}$, (iii) the amount of noise in the problem, which is controlled by the covariance $\bm{\Sigma}_{\bm{\varepsilon}}$ given the Gaussian noise approximation, and (iv) the constraint set $C$.
+It is worth noting that the underlying inference problem is defined by (i) the forward operator $\bm{K}$, (ii) the functional of interest parameterized by the weight vector $\bm{h}$, (iii) the amount of noise in the problem controlled by the covariance $\bm{\Sigma}_{\bm{\varepsilon}}$, and (iv) the constraint set~$C$.
 For a given sounding and quantity of interest, we cannot change $\bm{K}$, $\bm{\Sigma}_{\bm{\varepsilon}}$ or $\bm{h}$, but we can potentially alter $C$.
-In this section, we therefore investigate how changes in $C$ in the form of additional constraints affect the length of the proposed intervals.
+We therefore investigate how changes in $C$ in the form of additional constraints affect the length of the proposed intervals.